cultureandempire/cultureandempire.github.io/cande.md

 The overall message of this chapter was essentially humanistic and optimistic.
 It holds that people are generally good, and will naturally work together to do great things and fix the world.
 In the next chapter, we'll dig into the dark side of crowds in order to understand why good people can do terrible things when put in the wrong situations.

 # Chapter 3.
-Broken Societies
+Faceless Societies

 > The Empire was run by an old, faceless society of criminals.
 It ran on cheap oil and cheap blood.
 It smashed its opponents in the name of Peace.